 - Qualitative measurement: Students must maintain a cumulative grade point average (GPA) of 2.0.
 Transfer credits will not be factored into the GPA at Suffolk University Law School.

 - Quantitative measurement: Students must earn at least 67% of cumulative attempted credits at each point when satisfactory academic progress is measured by the OFA.
 For purposes of the satisfactory academic progress measure, earned credits are calculated by dividing the number of successfully completed credits by the number of attempted credits.
 Grades of F, I, NC, W, NG, U, and X will be counted as attempted, but not earned.
 All other grades will count as attempted and earned.
 Transfer credits will be included as attempted and completed credits.
-Credits dropped during the first ten calendars days of the Fall and Spring semesters and credits dropped during the first five calendar days of a Summer program will not be counted as attempted credits.
-All courses dropped after the first ten calendar days of the Fall and Spring semesters and after the first five days of a Summer program will be counted as attempted credits.
+Students who withdraw or take a leave of abscence from the Law School at any time after classes have started will be subject to the Financial Aid Satisfactory Academic Progress policy.
+Credits dropped during the first ten calendars days of the fall and spring semesters and credits dropped during the first five calendar days of a summer program will not be counted as attempted credits unless the student withdraws from all classes during this period.
+All courses dropped after the first ten calendar days of the fall and spring semesters and after the first five days of a summer program will be counted as attempted credits.

 - When a student receives a final grade for a course that was previously incomplete, the GPA and completion rate will only be recalculated at the student’s request.